Back to Blog

 Examples of how AI collects data and process data

-AI technologies collect and process an enormous amount of different types of data including personal information, from facial and voice recognition to web activities, and location data.
+AI technologies collect and process an enormous amount of data including personal information, from facial and voice recognition to web activities, and location data.
 While AI has numerous uses, it also presents several privacy challenges and risks.

 • Social media: AI can use highly trained decision-making algorithms on social media platforms, such as Facebook and TikTok, or messaging apps such as Snapchat, to collect and analyze users' behavior, interests, and preferences and to offer highly personalized and targeted content and advertisements.
 Left unchecked, AI can perpetuate biases, amplify harmful content, and spread manipulated content such as deepfake videos.
 This can lead to the spread of misinformation, discrimination, and harm to individuals and society.